syncfusion-content/wpf-docs/wpf/PropertyGrid/Expand-Nested-Properties-in-PropertyGrid.md

 # Expand Nested Properties in PropertyGrid

 The [PropertyGrid](https://www.syncfusion.com/wpf-ui-controls/propertygrid) control has support to expand instance properties of a class which has [ExpandableObjectConverter](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.expandableobjectconverter?view=netframework-4.8) as its [TypeConverter](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.typeconverter?view=netframework-4.8).
-User can show the direct property and user can create a sub properties with any number of levels.

-###  Navigate to the sub-properties Properties
+###  Navigate to the sub-properties

-The Users can choose whether the sub-properties of the [SelectedObject](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~SelectedObject.html) can be expanded or not by using the [PropertyExpandMode](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~PropertyExpandMode.html) property.
+We can choose whether the sub-properties of the [SelectedObject](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~SelectedObject.html) can be expanded or not by using the [PropertyExpandMode](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~PropertyExpandMode.html) property.
 The Values of `PropertyExpandMode` is `NestedMode` and `FlatMode`.
 By default, the sub-properties are not shown.
-If User want to display the sub-properties, you can set the `PropertyExpandMode`  property as `NestedMode`.
+If we want to display the sub-properties, you can set the `PropertyExpandMode`  property as `NestedMode`.

 {% tabs %}
 {% highlight C# %}